invalidopcode/res/README.md

 ALL function names MUST BE preceded by res\_\[modulename\]\_ - for example, res\_bitmap\_create().
 Generally, modules work with resources by means of handles and pointers.
-The purpose of resource modules is to create extensible peices of code that can be included in projects simply.
+The purpose of resource modules is to create extensible pieces of code that can be included in projects simply.

 Each module comes with a header (eg bitmap.h), and one or more .c files, each